 - Reduce Scope 1 and 2 GHG emission levels to 50% below 1990 levels by 2030

 - Reduce Scope 1 and 2 GHG emission levels to 80% below 1990 levels by 2035

 - Reduce Scope 3 GHG emission levels to 50% below 1990 levels by 2035

 Greenhouse gases are commonly measured in three different categories, or scopes, and each scope includes emissions from different sources.

 Emissions from sources that are owned or controlled by the university.
 These include onsite natural gas usage for heat and hot water, fleet fuels for vehicles and equipment, and refrigerants.

 Emissions resulting from the generation of electricity, steam or hot water purchased by the university.

 Emissions from sources not owned or directly controlled by the university, but related to university operations.
 This includes student and employee commuting and university-funded travel.

-The other aspect of CSUN's commitment to climate neutrality is a resilience assessment, which identifies the major climate-related hazards that could threaten the campus and community in coming years.
-The assessment process was undertaken by a group of graduate Urban Planning students, and engaged both campus and community stakeholders to design strategies that mitigate these hazards, making the region more resistant to the social, economic and environmental impacts of climate change.
+The other aspect of CSUN's commitment to climate neutrality is a resilience assessment, which identifies the major climate-related hazards that could threaten the campus and community in the coming years.
+The assessment process was undertaken by a group of graduate Urban Planning students and engaged both campus and community stakeholders to design strategies that mitigate these hazards, making the region more resistant to the social, economic, and environmental impacts of climate change.